What happened with Nickelback?

 Swan Song: The Hidden Struggles Behind Ballet’s Elegance

-Do you ever watch a ballet performance?
+Do you ever watched a ballet performance?
 Although the dancers on stage perform with such beauty and elegance, many people understand that ballet dancers actually spend a long time training, and the entire path is really painful.
 In Swan Song, it will introduce you to the mysteries behind the stage.

 Swan Song is a documentary that takes us behind the scenes of a beautiful ballet production led by one of Canada’s most famous ballerinas, Karen Kain.
 It’s her final act as the artistic director of the National Ballet of Canada, and the story unfolds like the delicate process of a flower blooming, filled with both beauty and struggle.